misanthr00pe/Brazil-Housing-Data-Analysis-with-Property-Tax-Estimator/README.md

 - **Python** – Core language for data manipulation, analysis, and modeling
 - **Pandas & NumPy** – Efficient handling of structured data and numerical operations
-- **Matplotlib & Seaborn** – For creating insightful and visually appealing data visualizations
+- **Matplotlib, Seaborn & plotly** – For creating insightful and visually appealing data visualizations
 - **Excel** – Utilized for preliminary data exploration
 - **Linear Regression & CatBoost** –  Applied for building and optimizing the property tax prediction model